Hecatron-Forks/amaranth/docs/content/Simulator/index.md

 During simulation, it is possible to replace an Amaranth circuit with the equivalent Python code.
 This can be used to improve simulation performance, or to avoid reimplementing complex Python algorithms in Amaranth if they do not need to be synthesized.

 This is done by adding a *process* to the simulator: an {py}`async` Python function that runs as an integral part of the simulation, simultaneously with the DUT.
-A process is added using the {meth}`Simulator.add_process` method, and receives a {class}`SimulatorContext` object through which it can interact with the simulator.
+A process is added using the {meth}`Simulator.add_process` method, and receives a {class}[`SimulatorContext`][amaranth.sim._async.SimulatorContext] object through which it can interact with the simulator.
 A process is conceptually similar to a testbench but differs from it in two important ways:

 - Testbenches run in a well-defined order (from first to last in the order they were added, yielding control only at {py}`await` points) and cannot observe inconsistent intermediate states of a design, but processes run in an undefined order while the design is converging after a change to its inputs.
 - In a process, it is not possible to inspect the value of a signal using the {meth}`ctx.get() <SimulatorContext.get>` method, which guarantees that inconsistent intermediate states of a design cannot be observed by a process either.